AntonioND/gba-switch-to-gbc/README.rst

 is used to wait before switching) need to be placed in IWRAM, as well as any variable used by the functions.

-Should work in GBA, GBA SP, GB Micro, but NOT in DS.
+It should work in GBA, GBA SP, GB Micro, but NOT in DS.
 If I remember correctly, the ARM7 is different in NDS.
 GBA mode in DS is just a compatibility mode, but in GBA, GBA SP and GB Micro the SoC includes the GBC CPU as well.